 There are 5 notable landmarks at Europa Point: Harding’s Battery; Ibrahim-al-Ibrahim Mosque (also known as King Fahad Bin Abdulaziz Al Saud Mosque) inaugurated in 1997; the 15th-century Shrine of Our Lady of Europe, a Roman Catholic Church; the Europa Point Lighthouse (known as the Trinity Lighthouse) dating from 1841; and the Nun’s Well, an ancient underground water reservoir.
 Admission is free for all Europa Point attractions.

 6. Great Siege Tunnels

-Great Siege Tunnels make up part of a 55 km (34 miles) long tunnel system constructed over the course of nearly 200 years, mainly by the British Army.
-Great Siege Tunnels admission ticket is included in the Gibraltar Upper Rock Nature Reserve Ticket that costs £16 for adults and £10 for children (5-11).
+Great Siege Tunnels make up part of a 55 km (34 miles) long tunnel system constructed over nearly 200 years, mainly by the British Army.
+Great Siege Tunnels admission ticket is included in the Gibraltar Upper Rock Nature Reserve Ticket.

 7. “City Under Siege” Exhibition

 This exhibition is usually part of almost all Gibraltar tunnel tours and is located only 500 meters away from the Great Siege Tunnels.
 This authentic exhibition shows how people and soldiers in the fortress survived the most difficult and tragic moments of the siege during the 4 long years.
 The exhibition is housed in two old buildings dating from the early 18th century.
 The first one is known as Willis’s magazine and was used for the storage of gunpowder, while the second magazine offers a visual presentation of the Great Seige of Gibraltar.